ocaml/ocaml.org/data/tutorials/language/1ms_00_modules.md

 Unknown element.
 ```

-Type `bet` is private, it is not available outside of the implementation where it is defined, here `Exeter`.
+Type `bet` is private.
+It is not available outside of the implementation where it is defined, here `Exeter`.
 ```ocaml
 # #show gimel;;
 type gimel